-Payments are never made in cash and blank checks are never issued.
-All payments must relate to an approved budget item and have a funds request form with a receipt and/or invoice attached.
-No other organization may pass its money through the PTA account in an effort to achieve tax-exempt status, and money can never be "turned over" to the school and/or principal to spend at their discretion.
+Payments are never made in cash, and blank checks are never issued.
+All payments must relate to an approved budget item and have a funds request form attached with a receipt and/or invoice.
+No other organization may pass its money through the PTA account to achieve tax-exempt status, and money can never be "turned over" to the school and/or principal to spend at their discretion.